3-Day Atlanta Itinerary

 Start the day at one of the city’s best breakfast spots, the aptly named Atlanta Breakfast Club.
 Choose from delicious dishes such as salmon croquette, breakfast tacos, crispy fried chicken and waffles, or the Southern breakfast with eggs and grits.
 Another must-try dish is their biscuits with chicken sausage gravy.

 Just a three minute walk and you’re at Georgia Aquarium, where you can see more than 100,000 animals of 500 different species in more than 8 million gallons of marine and freshwater.
 The aquarium is also home to the world’s largest fish — whale sharks.
 From dolphin and sea lion shows to unique animal encounters and behind-the-scenes tours, you’ll find something for everyone!
-Make sure to check out the aquarium’s newest gallery experience, Sharks!
-Predators of the Deep®, one of the largest sharks exhibits in North America and a must-see for visitors of all ages.
+Make sure to check out one of the largest sharks exhibits in North America and a must-see for visitors of all ages: Sharks!
+Predators of the Deep®.

 World of Coca-Cola